Robin L. Leake

 Ensuring that social workers have the education, skills, support and a positive work environment is critical for building a strong and healthy workforce that can meet the needs of children and families.
 Research on organizational health and workforce factors can guide the development and implementation of evidence-informed initiatives that strengthen the workforce and delivery of family-centered practice.

-Leake currently serves as the principal investigator for the National Child Welfare Workforce Institute evaluation to strengthen the child welfare workforce; the efforts are funded by the ACF.
-She is also the principal investigator and co-director of the Children's Bureau Capacity Building Center for Tribes, which supports tribal child welfare programs in implementing evidence-informed programs that serve children and families.
+Dr. Leake is currently serves as the Project Director for the National Child Welfare Workforce Institute to strengthen the child welfare workforce; the efforts are funded by the ACF.
+She is also the Co-principal investigator of the Children's Bureau Capacity Building Center for Tribes, which supports tribal child welfare programs in implementing evidence-informed programs that serve children and families.